-half of the precious light.
+- Polarization: both settings for the wollaston prism are offered, i.e. the so-called split and combined.
+In combined mode, both polarizations are recorded separately.
+So far, it has not been possible to detect any significant differences in visibility accuracy between the two settings.
+The split setting would be appropriate for bright objects for which high accuracy visibilities are requested.
+The combined setting is appropriate for fainter objects in order to not lose half of the precious light.
 If one can afford to go in split (i.e. enough SNR) then request the split mode.
-Important note: The two polarization settings are implemented in Gravity for contrast reasons and not to measure the intrinsic polarization of the source.

-- Field: both settings are offered, i.e. single-field and dual-field.
+Important note: The two polarization settings are implemented in Gravity for contrast reasons and not to measure the intrinsic polarization of the source. - Field: both settings are offered, i.e. single-field and dual-field.
 In single field, the science source is also the FT source.
 The K-band light is split 50% between the two channels.
-For limiting magnitudes and magnitude difference between the two source we refer to the Gravity public webpages. - Spectroscopic settings: Gravity is offered in medium (500) and high (4000) spectral resolution.
-Low-resolution data from the fringe tracker is always delivered together with the science data. tracker.
-This allows to go fainter, sacrificing the spectral resolution.
+In dual field, different requirements are applicable for UT or AT observations.
+With the UTs, the separation of the two targets must be at least 0.4" and less than 2".
+With the ATs on the other hand, the separation of the two targets must be at least 1.5" and less than 4".
+For limiting magnitudes and magnitude difference between the two sources, we refer to the Gravity public webpages. - Spectroscopic settings: Gravity in single-field is offered in medium (500) and high (4000) spectral resolution.
+Gravity in dual-field is offered in all three spectroscopic setting (low, medium and high).
+Low-resolution data from the fringe tracker is always delivered together with the science data.
 Unlike the situation with the FINITO data, the fringes of the Gravity fringe tracker are reduced by the data reduction pipeline.